Money Matters

 Not all expenses are equal, and you’ll likely need different approval rules for each type.

-The way you manage expenses depends on your resources, budget, and the skills of your team.
+The main types of expense management are manual, semi-automated, or fully automated.
+The way you manage expenses will depend on your resources, your budget, and the skills of your team.

 The simplest approach for smaller businesses is to use paper forms and spreadsheets.